 What do locals wear during summer in Austria?

-I have wandered in a few “non-touristy” areas of Austria across four of 9 provinces, so I got a real sense of local Austrian style – Their way of dressing to be modest and stylish.
+I have wandered in a few “non-touristy” areas of Austria across four of 9 provinces, so I got a real sense of local Austrian style – Their way of dressing tends to be modest and stylish.
 They go for more solid colours to wear with black, maroon, navy blue, white and beige shades.

 Group on bench; women in dresses, man in blazer, woman walking in skirt & blouse; all in summer clothes.